SALT Review: 2026 Bitcoin Loan Comparison

 Is SALT safe to borrow against Bitcoin?

 SALT is operating since 2016.
-Your collateral is handled via lender-held pool (rehypothecation disclosed).
-SALT does rehypothecate (re-lend) your Bitcoin collateral per its disclosed terms.
+Your collateral is handled via lender-held pool.
+SALT does not rehypothecate your Bitcoin.
 Note: SALT Lending has a 2024 California DFPI consent order and a 2020 SEC fine for an unregistered ICO.
-Verify current status and availability in your state before proceeding.
+SALT references California Financing Law in its current disclosures (NMLS #1711910), indicating California lending has resumed, verify current terms and license status in your state before proceeding.
 Insurance coverage: Not publicly posted.
 As with any Bitcoin-backed loan, review the custody model, liquidation thresholds, and loan terms carefully before borrowing.

 What rates does SALT charge?